-- Develop a construction management plan which describes the approach for cut and fill sources and storage and logistics for materials prior to construction. - Do not stockpile construction materials in medians or other areas of high visual or recreational value - even on a short-term or temporary basis (A, B). - Manage dust on stockpiles and/or construction zones by using revegetation with annual grasses or mechanical methods. - Place batch plants, stone crushing, or material storage according to the construction management plan.
+- Develop a construction management plan that describes the approach for cut and fill sources, storage, and logistics for materials prior to construction. - Do not stockpile construction materials in medians or other areas of high visual or recreational value even on a short-term or temporary basis (A, B, C). - Manage dust on stockpiles and/or construction zones by using revegetation with annual grasses or mechanical methods. - Place batch plants, stone crushing, or material storage should according to the construction management plan.

-A | The approach to the Eisenhower Johnson Memorial Tunnel presents a cluttered and confusing mix of construction and maintenance uses to the
+A/ The approach to the Eisenhower Johnson Memorial tunnel presents a cluttered and confusing mix of construction and maintenance uses to the traveler.